Fall 2023 Course Offerings

 Crochet: Happy Hookers!

 Come join lifelong crocheter Kitsie Miller and friends as they relax and hone skills by making necklaces, washcloths, light-weight scarves, shawls, baby blankets--whatever their hearts desire.
-Kitsie will furnish notebooks with all sorts of patterns.
-Class size limit 15.
+Kitsie will furnish notebooks with a variety of patterns.

 Bell Ensemble